escodebar/trainings/slides.md

 Notes:
 * Xzibit shows up on every slide which uses the repository in the repository to set you in the right context
 * You do not need to run the commands of these slides, since they're only for comprehension
-* You may want to open a second terminal window and navigate to the repository's repository to switch context easier
+* Open a second terminal window and navigate to the repository's repository to switch context easier

 ---